What You Need To Know About Visas

-If you decide to apply through a vendor, two options include Travel Document Systems (TDS) and A Briggs (a CIBT Company).
-For free, these vendors can advise you on your visa requirements; and for a reduced fee, they can assist you with routine and expedited applications.
+If you decide to apply through a vendor, one option is A Briggs (a CIBT Company).
+For free, this vendor can advise you on your visa requirements; and for a reduced fee, they can assist you with routine and expedited applications.

 Note: Due to the COVID-19 pandemic, you may experience longer wait times and application delays—even when applying through a vendor—because of embassy and consulate closures, backlogs, and reduced hours of operation.

 There are many other visa processing vendors to choose from; contact us to discuss your options.